 The house, seen in this postcard from about 1909, was originally built by a merchant named Thomas Clark in 1795, long before any bridges or the Chesapeake & Ohio Canal disrupted the local landscape.
 In those days, terraced gardens sloped down gracefully behind the house to the Potomac River.
 Francis Scott Key leased the house in late 1805 and was residing there in 1814, when he went on his mission of mercy to Baltimore to secure the release of Dr. William Beanes from the British.
 While detained on a British ship in Baltimore Harbor during the siege of Fort McHenry, he penned what would become our national anthem.

 In about 1830, Key and his family moved out of the Georgetown house for a place nearer Judiciary Square in Washington City, where he was District Attorney.
-It is said that the cutting of the C&O Canal directly through his backyard, and the resulting boat traffic, had reduced the desirability of the place as a residence.
+It is said that the cutting of the C&O Canal directly through his backyard, and the resulting boat traffic, had greatly reduced the desirability of the place as a residence.

 The neighborhood seems to have gone downhill from that point forward.
 By the end of the 19th century, the lower parts of Georgetown were a messy, industrial area.
 Georgetown’s days as a thriving tobacco port had long gone; the harbor had silted up, and seagoing vessels could no longer dock there.
 What remained were grimy factories and mills.
 The Key Mansion by the 1890s was being used as a commercial shop rather than a residence.